rsdoiel/antenna/archives/2024/north_america_2024.42.md

 ---

-## Ex-Las Vegas-area official gets at least 28 years in prison for killing reporter
+## Colleagues of slain Las Vegas reporter relieved as killer gets 28-year sentence

 date: 2024-10-16, from: VOA News USA

-las vegas — A former Las Vegas-area Democratic elected official was sentenced Wednesday to serve at least 28 years in Nevada state prison for killing an investigative journalist who wrote articles critical of his conduct in office two years ago and exposed an intimate relationship with a female coworker.

-A judge invoked sentencing enhancements for use of a deadly weapon and the age of the reporter to add eight years to the minimum 20-years-to-life sentence that a jury set in August after finding Robert Telles guilty of first-degree murder.
+washington — Colleagues of a slain Las Vegas reporter have expressed relief about the sentencing of the onetime elected official who killed him.

+A district court in Clark County, Nevada, on Wednesday sentenced Robert Telles, a former county public administrator, to 28 years in prison for murdering Jeff German.

+A jury in August convicted Telles of stabbing German to death outside the reporter's home.
+German, who worked for the Las Vegas Review-Journal, had covered misconduct in Telles' office and had exposed a relationship the official was having with a co-worker.

+Telles denied killing German, but prosecutors presented evidence at the trial, including his DNA under the journalist's fingernails.

-"The judge couldn't sentence him to any more time," Clark County District Attorney Steve Wolfson said after telling reporters the sentence represented justice for the community.
+"The judge couldn't sentence him to any more time," Clark County District Attorney Steve Wolfson told reporters, adding that the sentence represented justice for the community.
 "She gave him the maximum."

-Telles, 47, testified in his defense at trial, denying he stabbed Las Vegas Review-Journal reporter Jeff German to death in September 2022.
-But evidence against him was strong — including his DNA beneath German's fingernails.

-Telles was the administrator of a county office that handles unclaimed estate and probate cases when he was arrested and jailed without bail several days after German's murder.
-He was stripped of his elected position weeks later.

-Standing in shackles before the judge on Wednesday, Telles offered "deepest condolences" to German's family but again denied responsibility for the reporter's death.

-"I understand the desire to seek justice and hold somebody accountable for this," he said.
-"But I did not kill Mr. German."
+German's colleagues welcomed the sentencing.

+"There is relief in the Las Vegas Review-Journal's offices because Robert Telles finally is headed to prison, hopefully for the rest of his life," the paper's executive editor, Glenn Cook, said in a statement shared with VOA.

+"His [Telles'] steadfast refusal to accept responsibility or show a hint of remorse for the barbaric murder of Jeff German should ensure he is never paroled.
+We'll never forget Jeff.
+His killing remains an immeasurable loss for his family, friends, colleagues and community, and for journalism itself,” Cook said.

+Telles is the first former elected official in the U.S. to be convicted of the murder of an American journalist.

+He had been the subject of German's coverage of misconduct in 2022 and later lost a primary election for a second term.

 Prosecutor Pamela Weckerly told the judge that evidence showed Telles killed German because "he didn't like what Mr. German had written about him.
 He felt that Mr. German had cost him an elected position."

 "This type of violence, this sort of political violence," the prosecutor said, "is unacceptable and dangerous for a community as a whole."

-Telles' defense attorney, Robert Draskovich, asked for leniency for Telles and told the judge that Telles intends to appeal his conviction.
-After sentence was pronounced, Draskovich withdrew as Telles' defense lawyer.

-"The sentence was not surprising," Draskovich said outside court.
-"We fulfilled our defense obligation.
-We parted on good terms.
-[Telles] preserved all his rights for appeal."

-German was 69.
-He was a respected reporter who spent 44 years covering crime, courts and corruption in Las Vegas.

-Telles lost his primary for a second term in office after German's stories in May and June 2022 described turmoil and bullying at the Clark County Public Administrator/Guardian office and a romantic relationship between Telles and a female employee.
-His law license was suspended following his arrest.

-Police sought public help to identify a person captured on neighborhood security video driving a maroon SUV and walking while wearing a broad straw hat that hid his face and an oversized orange long-sleeve shirt.
-Weckerly showed the jury footage of the person wearing orange slipping into the side yard where German was stabbed, slashed and left dead.

-At Telles' house, police found a maroon SUV and cut-up pieces of a straw hat and a gray athletic shoe that looked like those worn by the person seen on video.
-Authorities did not find the orange shirt or a murder weapon.

-Telles testified for several rambling hours at his trial, admitting for the first time that reports of the office romance were true.
-He said he was "framed" for the crime by a broad conspiracy involving a real estate company, police, DNA analysts, former co-workers and others.
-He told the jury he was victimized for crusading to root out corruption.

-Wolfson and prosecutors at trial dismissed those claims as unbelievable.

-Other evidence pointed to Telles, who prosecutor Christopher Hamner told the jury blamed German for destroying his career, ruining his reputation and threatening his marriage.

-Telles told the jury he took a walk and went to a gym at the time German was killed.
-But evidence showed Telles' wife sent text messages to him about the same time asking, "Where are you?"
-Prosecutors said Telles left his cellphone at home so he couldn't be tracked.

-The jury deliberated nearly 12 hours over three days before finding Telles guilty.

-Clark County District Court Judge Michelle Leavitt was able to consider sentencing enhancements adding time to Telles' sentence for using a deadly weapon in a willful, deliberate, premeditated killing and because German was older than 60 years old.

-"This defendant has shown absolutely no remorse, no acceptance of responsibility," said Wolfson, the Democratic elected regional prosecutor.
-"And in fact, his behavior is such that I believe he is an extreme danger to the community if he is ever released."

-German was the only journalist killed in the U.S. in 2022, according to the New York-based Committee to Protect Journalists.
-The nonprofit has records of 17 media workers killed in the U.S. since 1992.
+The National Press Club in Washington said the sentence "marks a decisive victory for press freedom and a salient reminder that violence against journalists will never go unanswered."

+"Those who seek to silence the vital work of journalists through brutality will face swift and severe consequences.
+The message should be clear: If you try to silence a journalist with violence, you will be arrested, convicted and sentenced to the full extent of the law," said club president Emily Wilkins.

+The Committee to Protect Journalists described the case as a "significant milestone in the quest for justice."

+"German's murder by a county politician is a stark reminder of the dangers that journalists – especially local reporters worldwide – face simply for doing their jobs and reporting on matters of public interest," said Katherine Jacobsen, who covers the U.S. for the media watchdog.

+When he appeared before the judge on Wednesday, Telles offered condolences to German's family but denied any wrongdoing.

+German, 69, had built a solid reputation as an investigative reporter in Las Vegas, where he focused on crime and corruption.
+He was found stabbed outside his home on September 2, 2022.

+Some information for this report came from The Associated Press.

 <br>